asyncapi/website/pages/blog/api-first-with-asyncapi.md

 | Client                       | Consumes (subscribe)  | Produces (publish)      |
 | OperationId Suggested Prefix | **on**&lt;Event Name> | **do**&lt;Command Name> |

-If you still find confusing which one is a provider and a client just use this rule: it can be only one provider of a given message while clients of a given message there can be many:
+If you still find it confusing which one is a provider and a client, just use this rule: it can be only one provider of a given message, while clients of a given message there can be many:

 - If the provider is the producer, use publish section
 - If it is the consumer, use subscribe section.